entrptaher/playground-mocha-ci-test/readme.md

 # It triggers on every commit
 It will be very bad to trigger hundreds or thousands of tests on every commit/push.
 Sometimes you will just update the readme files and won't want to trigger things.
 And sometimes you will want to trigger only after making a major change.
 To prevent such worse things from happening, make sure to push to a seperate branch and do pull request only if you are satisfied with current code changes.
 Merging to master branch will trigger the build, which also can be setup as various webhooks and breaking measurements.

 So far this repo did not need such a big readme, but I ended up writing it because I was very lazy at writing documentations and ended up confused whenever I needed some script from some old repo to use.

-Later I will be able to extend this repo with process management, queue management, docker builds and server deployments.
-So much potential.
+Later I will be able to extend this repo with awesome things like,
+- process management,
+- queue management,
+- docker builds,
+- code coverage
+- server deployments.

+So much potential!